CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step1.md

 ### Task 2: CRUD Operations in PostgreSQL

-In a PostgreSQL database, we need CRUD operations which perform basic operations like reading and writing of data and creation and alteration of the schemas that store the data in that particular system..
+In this task we will learn about CRUD operations in PostgreSQL database which perform basic operations like reading and writing of data and creation and alteration of the schemas that store the data in that particular system..
 CRUD stands for Create, Read, Update and Delete operations in a PostgreSQL database.
 So, for each operation in the PostgreSQL database, we have a dedicated query to perform those operations.

 CRUD operations mean:
   - C- Create means "Insert the data".